bms5213-F2021/bms5213-F2021.github.io/docs/lectures/week2_pt2.md

 The Binomial distribution is a probability distribution that describes the number of successes that are observed in n independent trials where the trials share the same probability of success.

+The assumptions/characteristics of the Binomial distribution are *
+*
+*
+*

+The PMF of the Binomial distribution is:

+We can use the `dbinom()` function in R for this.

+The CDF of the Binomial distribution is:

+We can use the `pbinom()` function in R for this.

+We can generate from the Binomial distribution in R using the `rbinom()` function.

+Of special note, this distribution appears to break our requirement that random variables and distributions be numerical, not categorical data.

 #### Poisson Distribution

 The Poisson distribution is a probability distribution used to model the number of times a rare event occurs.

+The assumptions/characterists of the Poisson distribution are *
+*
+*

+The PMF of the Poisson distribution is:

+We can use the `dpois()` function in R for this.

+The CDF of the Poisson distribution is:

+We can use the `ppois()` function in R for this.

+We can generate from the Poisson distribution in R using the `rpois()` function.

 ### Common Distributions -- Continuous